 A study of the Mexican-American people and the influence of U.S. institutions on Chicano life.
 The course will survey the history, varying philosophies, artistic and literary achievements, sociological and psychological perspectives of Chicanos.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.
+This course may not be offered each semester.

-SOCIAL SCIENCE 180 - 3 Units American & Asian Perspectives: Southeast Asian Cultures (Same as Anthropology 180)
+SOCIAL SCIENCE 180 - 3 Units

+American & Asian Perspectives: Southeast Asian Cultures (Same as Anthropology 180)

 A study of the history and cultures of Southeast Asia with particular emphasis on Indochina (Vietnam, Laos, Cambodia), and the Philippines.
 Patterns of Southeast Asian immigration and adaptation/adjustment to American life will also be examined.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.
+This course may not be offered each semester.